Reframing Clinical Collaboration After Acquisition

 To Connect as a Horizontal Layer

-Doctolib Connect became a collaboration system, where conversations enable shared context, teams and responsibilities.
+Doctolib Connect became a collaboration system.
+Messaging enable shared context, and responsibilities.

 Impact